 In principle, according to the regulation, these weights had to be coded with two integers and five decimals.
 However, that causes problems if the weights have at least three integers.
-That's why, in practice, personal cross-sectional weights will be coded with at least one integer and five decimals.
+That's why, in practice, weights will be coded with at least one integer and five decimals.

 PB060: Personal cross-sectional weight for selected respondent

 Domain/Area Basic data/Basic personal data

-Data type Cross-sectional
+Transmission type Early and regular

 Reference period Constant

 Unit All current household members aged 16 and over

 Mode of collection Constructed

 Values 0+ (format 2.5) Weight (see below the required format)

 Flags 1 Filled

+-2 Not applicable (country does not use the selected respondent

+model)

 -3 Non-selected respondent

+-7 Not applicable: PB010 \neq last year

 In principle, according to the regulation, these weights had to be coded with two integers and five decimals.
 However, that causes problems if the weights have at least three integers.
-That's why, in practice, personal cross-sectional weights will be coded with at least one integer and five decimals.
+That's why, in practice, weights will be coded with at least one integer and five decimals.